Braves vs. Cubs Player Props Betting Odds

 Acuna Stats

-- Acuna hopes to build on a 10-game hitting streak in this matchup.
-In his last 10 outings he is hitting .356 with two doubles, a triple, five home runs, a walk and eight RBI.
+- Acuna will look for his 12th straight game with a hit in this contest.
+In his last 10 outings he is hitting .378 with two doubles, a triple, four home runs, a walk and seven RBI.

 Acuna Recent Games